jon-jacky/PyModel/README.md

 PyModel is covered by the
 [BSD License](http://www.opensource.org/licenses/BSD-3-Clause)

-Code and documents are copyright (C) 2009-20013, Jonathan Jacky.
+Code and documents are copyright (C) 2009-2013, Jonathan Jacky.

-Revised Apr 2013
+Revised May 2013